russelltsherman/.box/README.md

 # Software Installation

+the following are all installed inside the `install.sh` as foundational software for running this project.

 * xCode CLI tools
 * homebrew
-* atom
 * zsh

-, ruby, nvm (node + npm), and  (latest) are all installed inside the `install.sh` as foundational software for running this project.

-Additional software is configured in `config.js` and can be customized in your own fork/branch.

-The following is the software that I have set as default:

 ## Utilities